 Working with the College of Opticians of Ontario is a rewarding way to contribute to public protection and the governing of the self-regulated profession of opticianry.
 As a professional, there are a number of ways you can work with us including running for a seat on the board, becoming an Appointed member, A Peer or Practice Assessor or NACOR Examiner.

-Although they do not have voting privileges at Council, Appointed Members play an active role in the College by serving on committees and participating in working groups.
+Although they do not have voting privileges at Board meetings, Appointed Members play an active role in the College by serving on committees and participating in working groups.
 Appointed Members are compensated for time spent on College business and for reasonable expenses incurred.
 For more information on becoming an appointed member contact us at email@example.com

 The College recruits models for contact lens fitting portion of exams.
 Models are paid a daily fee and compensated for travel and meals.